MaRDI4NFDI/docker-wikibase/README.md

 -----------------
 Normally, backups are created by a cronjob.
-To run a backup manually, do `docker exec -ti name-of-backup-container ./backup.sh`
+To run a backup manually, do `docker exec -ti name-of-backup-container ./backup.sh` Output of `backup.sh` is logged to the file `$BACKUP_DIR/backup.log` and to the logs of the docker container.

 Restoring a backup
 -------------------